kuma-dayo/RuntimeDumper/README.md

-# mhypbase
+# RuntimeDumper

 - This project focuses on improving the experience of private servers, not official servers.
-- This project is not a protocol emulation of the original `mhypbase.dll`, users should **NOT** use it to connect to official servers.
+- This project is not a protocol emulation of the original `RuntimeDumper.dll`, users should **NOT** use it to connect to official servers.

-The latest GitHub Action build artifact: [[file]](https://nightly.link/Jx2f/mhypbase/workflows/msbuild/main/mhypbase-latest.zip)
+The latest GitHub Action build artifact: [[file]](https://nightly.link/Jx2f/RuntimeDumper/workflows/msbuild/main/RuntimeDumper-latest.zip)

 ## Features